top of page

 Exploring colonial scars: Ibrahim Mahama's art and storytelling captured in new film

-There are no trains in Northern Ghana.
-But in a new film premiering today, (15 October 2024) award-winning visual artist Ibrahim Mahama leads a project to bring old colonial railcars to the site of his Tamale-based art space - Red Clay Studio.
+There are no working trains in Northern Ghana.
+But in a new film premiering on YouTubetoday, (15 October 2024) award-winning visual artist Ibrahim Mahama leads a project to bring old colonial railcars to the site of his Tamale-based art space - Red Clay Studio.

 Ibrahim Mahama © Ammodo